The Solid State Hard Drive is now a viable alternative to the traditional Hard Disk Drive (HDD) for home computer users.

 Solid State Hard Drives are reportedly more durable and better performers than traditional Hard Drives.
 However, they also hold less capacity and are more costly.

 What does that last paragraph actually mean?
-In this section we dissect this paragraph and look at each element in a little bit of detail.
+In this section we dissect this paragraph and look at each element in more detail.

 The fundamental differences in the technologies means Solid State Drives are more durable.
 This because more things can go wrong with a traditional hard drive due to the moving parts within them, including.